A note on disjoint hypercyclicity for invertible bilateral pseudo-shifts on $\ell^{p}(\mathbb{Z})$: Introduction

 \section{Introduction}

-Pseudo-shift operators is a generalization of weighted shifts which play an important role in linear dynamics offering many examples and counterexamples in this field.
-Since the role of weighted shifts is very limited in joint dynamics (in fact, they can never be disjoint weakly mixing and, thus, never be disjoint mixing nor satisfy the Disjoint Hypercyclicity Criterion(see \cite{BMS14})), several authors studied joint dynamics of pseudo-shifts.
+Pseudo-shifts is a generalization of weighted shifts which play an important role in linear dynamics offering many examples and counterexamples in this field.
+Since the role of weighted shifts is very limited in joint dynamics (in fact, they can never be disjoint weakly mixing and, thus, never be disjoint mixing nor satisfy the Disjoint Hypercyclicity Criterion; see \cite{BMS14}), several authors studied joint dynamics of pseudo-shifts which can support a wider range of disjoint dynamical properties than the weighted shifts.

-\c{C}olako\u{g}lu, Martin and Sanders \cite{CMS20} characterized disjoint hypercyclicity and disjoint weakly mixing for unilateral pseudo-shifts on $\ell^{p}(\mathbb{N})$, $1\leq p <\infty$.
+\c{C}olako\u{g}lu, Martin and Sanders \cite{CMS20} characterized disjoint hypercyclicity and disjoint weak mixing for unilateral pseudo-shifts on $\ell^{p}(\mathbb{N})$ with $1\leq p <\infty$.
 Martin, Menet and Puig \cite{MMP22} obtained a Disjoint Frequent Hypercyclicity Criterion and showed that it characterizes disjoint frequent hypercyclicity for a family of unilateral pseudo-shifts on $c_0(\mathbb{N})$ and $\ell^{p}(\mathbb{N})$, $1\leq p <\infty$.

 On the other hand, we can also find a limited role of weighted shift operators in joint dynamics in a result of B\`{e}s, Martin and Sanders \cite{BMS14}.
-In \cite{BMS14}, it was proved that for any tuple of bilateral weighted shifts on $\ell^{p}(\mathbb{Z})$, $1\leq p <\infty$, whenever one of bilateral weighted shifts of the tuple is invertible, the tuple fails to be disjoint hypercyclic.
-Then, it is natural to ask if the above fact is still satisfied for pseudo-shifts.
-So we suggest the following question.
+In \cite{BMS14}, it was proved that for any tuple of bilateral weighted shifts on $\ell^{p}(\mathbb{Z})$ with $1\leq p <\infty$, whenever one of the tuple is invertible, the tuple fails to be disjoint hypercyclic.
+Nevertheless B\`{e}s and Peris \cite{BP07} provided an equivalent condition for a tuple of powers of bilateral weighted shifts on $\ell^{p}(\mathbb{Z})$ with $1\leq p <\infty$ to be disjoint hypercyclic.
+As powers of weighted shifts are pseudo-shifts, this means that as for the pseudo-shifts, there exist some tuples of invertible ones on $\ell^{p}(\mathbb{Z})$ with $1\leq p <\infty$, such that they are disjoint hypercyclic.

-\begin{question} \textnormal{ Is it possible to find a tuple of disjoint hypercyclic pseudo-shifts on $\ell^{p}(\mathbb{Z})$, $1\leq p <\infty$ that at least one of them is invertible?} \end{question}

-In this note we solve this problem.
-We show that there exists a tuple of invertible bilateral pseudo-shifts on $\ell^{p}(\mathbb{Z})$, $1\leq p <\infty$, such that they are disjoint hypercyclic and their inverses are also disjoint hypercyclic.
+Then, it is natural to ask what the conditions need for the tuple of bilateral pseudo-shifts on $\ell^{p}(\mathbb{Z})$ to be disjoint hypercyclic.

-To show that, we first give a sufficient condition for bilateral pseudo-shifts on $\ell^{p}(\mathbb{Z})$ to be disjoint hypercyclic.
+In this note we give a sufficient condition for bilateral pseudo-shifts on $\ell^{p}(\mathbb{Z})$ with $1\leq p <\infty$ to be disjoint hypercyclic.
+Using this condition, we provide some examples of invertible pseudo-shifts which are disjoint hypercyclic, especially an example which one of them can not be described as powers of weighted shift, but they are disjoint hypercyclic